 Skip to content

-On a national level, ALLIES hosts several events throughout the year, with responsibilities shared between the Tufts, West Point, Naval, and Air Force chapters.
+On a national level, ALLIES hosts several events throughout the year, with responsibilities shared between the Tufts, West Point, and the Naval Academy.
 Inter-chapter collaboration is an essential part of ALLIES in all these events, through Joint Education, Joint Research, and Joint Training between cadets and students.

 The Joint Research Project involves civil-military research of other nations.
 The 2015 JRP focused on Poland under the guidance of LCDR Prager.